Trackable audit trail provides information for more efficient deployment of staff

 The Result

-The deployment of VAI S2K Enterprise has enabled Imperial to consolidate several systems onto a single, real-time platform.
-The flexibility and adaptability of S2K ERP has provided the base necessary for continued organic and acquisition growth of the company.
+The deployment of VAI ERP has enabled Imperial Dade to consolidate several systems onto a single, real-time platform.
+The flexibility and adaptability of VAI ERP has provided the base necessary for continued organic and acquisition growth of the company.

-Imperial Dade deployed VAI S2K Enterprise to accommodate the fusion of multiple acquisitions under one Enterprise Resource Planning (ERP) package.
-Imperial Dade leveraged VAI’s unlimited user licensing to add hundreds of new users obtained during recent acquisitions.
-Nucleus found that S2K ERP enabled the company to migrate multiple software applications into one integrated ERP solution, providing a view of the entire business and providing real-time visibility throughout the organization.
+Imperial Dade deployed VAI ERP Enterprise to accommodate the fusion of multiple acquisitions under one ERP package.
+The company leveraged VAI’s unlimited user licensing to add hundreds of new users obtained during recent acquisitions.
+Nucleus found that VAI ERP enabled the company to migrate multiple software applications into one integrated ERP solution, providing a view of the entire business and providing real-time visibility throughout the organization.

 The costs for the project consisted of consulting fees, initial hardware expenses, ongoing hardware maintenance, annual software license maintenance, and personnel time to implement and support the application.
 Imperial Dade also incurred costs for training its employees through both trainers’ fees and employee time.